PHPSocialNetwork/phpfastcache/docs/DRIVERS.md

    * A development driver that return true for everything including driverCheck()
 * Files
   * A file driver that use serialization for storing data for regular performances.
 A _$path_ config must be specified, else the system temporary directory will be used.
+* Leveldb
+  * A NoSQL driver using a key-value pair system.
+A _$path_ config must be specified, else the system temporary directory will be used.
 * Memcache
   * The Memcache driver.
 A memory cache for regular performances.
 Do not cross this driver with Memcached driver
 * Memcached